Winter Wedding Bouquet Ideas

 Photo: Lynn Dunston Photography

 Who says brooches are only for blouses?
 They’re for bouquets, too.
 Match the icy winter wonderland of your venue with a simple bouquet of white roses bundled with a black ribbon, maybe?
-Then, with a sparkling diamond brooch stand out.
+Then, with a sparkling diamond brooch, it stands out.

 15. Boho Winter Wedding Flowers With Dried Accents